Oghma-Infinium/Vagabond/README.md

 5. If you did not receive a prompt to download, select the Creation Club option from the menu and you should find a "Download All" prompt in there somewhere.
 If this message does not appear, you have not purchased the $20 Upgrade.
 Begin again from Step 1.

-6. Wait for the download process to complete.
-Do **NOT** ALT-TAB during this process as it will cause the process to fail and you will have to start over again.
+6. Wait for the download process to complete. **DO NOT** ALT-TAB during this process as it will cause the process to fail and you will have to start over again.

 #### Curios Steps
 After you complete the above steps, please make sure you follow the steps below to avoid any issues with the Curios CC files: